OkayAlright/MinNo/extras/making_MinNo.md

 For instance, in trying to get into their syntax object I was assulted with numerous conversation-specific words, phrases, and frameworks.
-Though the documentation gave a great deal of links on where to read further, it was just layers upon layers of this stuff.
+Though the documentation gave a great deal of links on where to read further, it was just layers upon layers of coversations that I had no sane introduction to.

-Most of this stuff was managable, but not without staring at docs and opening a REPL again and again.
+Most of these topics were managable, but not without staring at docs and opening a REPL again and again.
 Racket is a small community with hyper-specific language to talk about what they do.
-Consequently there aren't very many resources availible from people other than the very ones responsible for the documentation itself.
+Consequently there aren't very many resources availible from people other than the ones responsible for the documentation itself.

 Something like ANTLR or YACC/Flex might have been more easily approachable in hind- sight just due to the breathe of material for learning it.
+[CITE THAT PAPER ABOUT LISP BEING FOR WEIRD PEOPLE]

 #### Handler are Both Great and Terrible:

 Handlers are a wildly simpile and easy framework to use in AST processing.
-It allows for very code-modular and iterative design.
-Unfortunately, due to the way Racket does lexical parsing, it is very hard to make file-modular handlers.
-There are plenty of peices in MinNo's handler system that can totally be seperated out into another file for better organization, but this is not true of all of it.
-If a perticular handler needs to call the director funtion on some sub-section of the AST is is handling, it needs to be in the same file as the directory.
+It allows for very iterative design.
+Unfortunately, due to the way Racket does lexical parsing, it is very hard to make handlers that are sperated at the file level.
+There are plenty of pieces in MinNo's handler system that can totally be seperated out into another file for better organization, but this is not true for all of it.
+If a perticular handler needs to call the directory funtion on some sub-section of the AST is handling, it needs to be in the same file as the directory.
 If you tried to sperate it, there would need to be a cyclical dependancy of the two files.
-Racket does (and aboslutely should) not allow cyclical imports and therefore makes it impossible to seperate trampolining files such as certain handlers and the handler directory.
+Racket does not (and aboslutely should not) allow cyclical imports and therefore makes it impossible to seperate trampolining functions such as certain handlers and the handler directory.

 # What is Left to Be Done: